storybookjs/addon-styling/docs/auto-configuration.md

 - Tailwind
 - Material UI
+- Styled-components
+- Emotion
+- ...more on the way

 ## How to use

 1. Make sure you're using Storybook 7.0 and `@storybook/addon-styling` >=1.1.0
 2. Run `node node_modules/@storybook/addon-styling/bin/postinstall.js`
 3. Confirm the results

+## Known issues

+- The codemods currently have issues configuring Storybook for monorepo setups